 Mantis Radio 050 + Wu-Tang – Enter the Dubstep

-Celebrating the milestone of 50 shows, this week we have a very special broadcast.
-Hellfire Machina and Mantis Radio exclusively present Wu-Tang (Enter The Dubstep).
+Celebrating the milestone of 50 shows, we have a very special broadcast this week.
+Hellfire Machina and Mantis Radio exclusively present and premiere Wu-Tang (Enter The Dubstep).

 The Knife – Kino (Live) [Mute]

 Moderat – Rusty Nails (T++ remix) [Fifty Weapons]

 Ryuichi Sakamoto – Grief (Andrea Parker remix) [Ninja Tune]

 James Ruskin – The Outsider [Blueprint]